 How to compare credit cards with free airport lounge passes

-In order to get the most value from your credit card with free airport lounge access, you will need to measure the features of each one and weigh them against each other.
-A few points to scrutinise that will help narrow down your options include:
+In order to get the most value from your credit card with free airport lounge access, you will need to compare the features of each option, including:

 - Annual fee.
 The amount of the annual fee will mainly depend on the type of credit card, its additional features and spending limit.
 The platinum and black cards that usually offer this feature will have higher rates than your typical credit card.
 You may get lucky and find one that waives the fee for the first year, making it more enticing to sign up.

 - Rates.
 Depending on the way you plan to use the credit card, interest rates will make a big difference in the cards value.
 The purchase rate, cash advance rate and balance transfer rate may all differ in one card, so you will need a pretty good idea of how you plan to use it before you start out making comparisons.
 For example if you are using it to earn points towards flights, but don’t plan on carrying a balance, look for low purchase rates with extended interest-free days.